Mckings1/Mckings1/README.md

 ## **Data Scientist | AI & Automation Engineer | Software Engineer**

 I am a passionate developer with a growing focus on **AI and Data Science**.
-Through academic projects, certifications, and freelance work, I have built **practical experience in statistical analysis, predictive modeling, and data storytelling**.
+Through academic projects, certifications, freelance and work experience, I have built **practical experience in statistical analysis, predictive modeling, and data storytelling**.

 ---